1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 6. Select the corresponding ESP32 board type under "Tools/Board":

-    - For the "Joy-It ESP32-NodeMCU" (or identical clones with an "ESP32-WROOM" chip) recommended in this manual the appropriate board type is "ESP32 Dev Module".
+    - For the [Joy-It ESP32-NodeMCU](chap01.md#1311-esp32-nodemcu-joy-it) (or identical clones with an "ESP32-WROOM" chip) recommended in this manual the appropriate board type is "ESP32 Dev Module".

-    - For the recommended "Olimex ESP32-EVB" please select the entry with the same name from the list.
+    - For the recommended [Olimex ESP32-EVB & ESP32-PoE](chap01.md#1312-esp32-olimex-esp32-evb--esp32-poe) please select the entry with the same name from the list.

     | Notes |
     |:-----|